Are You Ready to Speak As Well As You Think? –

 Communication Lessons from Patrick Winston’s “How to Speak” Lecture

 An MIT lecture by Professor Patrick Winston titled “How to Speak” is a fantastic example of an effective presenter and an informative discussion filled with useful communication tips.
 According to MIT News, Professor Winston unfortunately passed away in 2019.
-Even so, his expertise as a lecturer can still be viewed today on the MIT YouTube page here.
+Even so, his expertise as a lecturer can still be viewed today on the MIT YouTube page.
 In his lecture video, Professor Winston outlines numerous elements that separate good communicators from great ones.
 Here are our top four favorites from the lecture:

 1. How to start- The Empowerment Promise